joelek/multipass/readme.md

 Multipass can be used to obtain multiple TLS certificates.
 This feature is enabled through the `--root=<string>` argument which specifies the root directory for the files associated with the certificate.

-Every time the `--root=<string>` argument is provided, a certificate configuration is created using the previously provided settings.
+Every time the `--root=<string>` argument is provided, a certificate configuration is created using the previously provided hostnames.

 ```
 multipass \